by Steven Nyland, OrganicCrops. Posted on 30 March 2017, 16:42 hrs

 Advanced financial tools such as a letter of credit reduce risk for both the exporter and the importer.
 There is a lot of information about import/export financial transactions:

-Most prices are stated as either EXW (Ex-works) or FOB (Free On Board).
+Most prices are issued as either EXW (Ex-works) or FOB (Free On Board).
 FOB means “the seller delivers the goods on board the vessel nominated by the buyer at the named port of shipment or procures the goods already so delivered.”
 FOB applies only to ocean freight.
 Sometimes you get quotes a price which mentions FOB Lima or FOB warehouse.
 This is incorrect usage of the term FOB as in case of FOB the goods are always delivered on board of an ocean vessel.

 When the price does not mention an INCO term such as FOB or EXW then always assume EXW.
 In case of EXW the price is ex-warehouse or ex-production facility.
 Often the price excludes (bulk/export) packaging.
 When unsure, always inquire if the price is EXW and what additional costs there are to clear and export the shipment.